ravi-rajakumar/Zombie-Simulator/README.md

 - Chance in any one round of a fight that the human will be bitten: 10%
 - Chance in any one round of a fight that the human will die: 1%
 - Humans learn from fights and their proficiency improves to a maximum of 22 times a zombie's killing proficiency (about a 63% chance of killing the zombie in an average 4-round fight)
-- Zombies are twice as likely to be only temporarily killed in a fight as permanently
+- Zombies are five times as likely to be only temporarily killed in a fight as permanently killed
 - Interval between actions in a fight: 1s
 - Variance in direction of humanoid travel, absent external influences: ±12.25 degrees/minute
 - Effective human visual field: 120º